TheOpenBacteriaProject/Divulgation/README.md

 # Divulgation
-In this repository we want to include all related to the divulgation of the project and the underlying science.
+This repository contains the divulgation side of the project.

 **Modelos de crecimiento:**